achianumba/billing-page/README.md

 # Billing Page

-Billing Page is a react-based build of the payment solution designed and published by [Ildiko Gaspar](https://www.uidesigndaily.com/posts/figma-billing-page-payment-day-1585).
-A live version of this project is available [here](vercel link).
+This billing page is designed by [Ildiko Gaspar](https://www.uidesigndaily.com/posts/figma-billing-page-payment-day-1585) and coded by [Arinze Chianumba](https://github.com/achianumba).
+A live version of this project is available [here](https://billing-page-jkg1or9wt-achianumba.vercel.app/).

 ## Available Scripts